ZachOrr/m00se/README.md

 ## Seting Up

 You'll need some dependicies.
-First, make sure you have pip and virtualenv to start working with
+First, make sure you have virtualenv installed so we can sandbox dependicies

-	sudo apt-get install python-pip
+	sudo apt-get install python-virtualenv
-	sudo pip install virtualenv

 Clone m00se to start working on him